ianlucas/DevTools/readme.md

 ### Service Log App

-* To setup this app, you need to create a file at `./custom/ServiceLogApp.js` exporting an object with two functions.
+* To setup this app, you need to create a file at `./custom/ServiceLogApp.js` exporting an object with two functions and a property.
+  * `environments` an array of objects with `id` and `name` properties that are displayed on screen for selection;
   * `beforeFetch` function should return the final query that will be sent to the `fetch` function, it has two parameteres:
     * `query` (String) - the query text written in the screen editor;
     * `page` (Number) - the current page to help you paginate the results;